Policy & Legislation

 NH Solid Waste Legislation Updates - 2024 Session

 The New Hampshire Legislature's 2024 session is underway.
 NRRA will be tracking bills regarding solid waste and recycling throughout the legislative session.
 Please check back frequently for updates.
-This page was last revised on January 10, 2024.
+This page was last revised on June 18, 2024 - bills that have passed are highlighted in yellow.

 Need a refresher about how the legislative process works in New Hampshire?
 Here's an overview of how a bill becomes a law.
 A Glossary of Terms is also provided at the end of this update.